 Sherbourne Footbridge comprises both post-tensioned and traditionally reinforced concrete elements and spans the River Irwell in Salford.
+This project was awarded

 In addition, concrete repairs and anti-carbonation coating works were carried out in accordance with BS EN1504.

 Corrosion related deterioration of Sherbourne footbridge has been halted.
 After the initial power up period using an external power source, the DuoGuard system is self-powered thus minimising future maintenance requirements and associated life costs.